Do you need a driveway installed, or maybe your existing one needs replacing?

 Overall, a driveway is a large expense, whether you choose concrete or asphalt.
 While there is no clear winner between the two popular materials, the decision comes down to you and the needs of your home.
 It is important to consider factors like durability, appearance, and many more.
 Of course, while we believe most homeowners would benefit from a concrete driveway, there are circumstances when asphalt may be a good option for you.
 Learn more from our blog.

-There’s a Stonger Material in Town: Macro Synthetic Fibers
+There’s a Stonger Material in Town: Fiber Reinforced Concrete

-Macro Synthetic Fibers are the newest, and now strongest, material available.
-Over the past decade engineers and scientists have been looking for a different concrete reinforcement material that would be stronger, more affordable, and less labor intensive.
-Macro Synthetic Fibers were the answer!
-These little fibers mix right into the concrete mix, allowing for more strength to spread throughout the concrete slab; top to bottom left to right.
-Whereas rebar or steel offers the most strength at the bottom of the slab where the rebar grid lays.
-These little fibers do not look like much but offer a stronger, longer-lasting concrete driveway that will crack less, even under adverse weather conditions, like those Minnesota and Wisconsin winters!
-Learn more about our macro synthetic fiber reinforced concrete driveways by reading our new blog!
+Macro Synthetic Fibers are the newest, and now strongest, material available for concrete.
+Over the past decade, engineers have been looking for a different concrete reinforcement material that would be stronger, more affordable, and less labor-intensive.
+Fibers were the answer!
+These little fibers mix right into the concrete mix, allowing for more strength to spread throughout the concrete slab These little fibers do not look like much but offer a stronger, longer-lasting concrete driveway that will crack less, even under adverse weather conditions, like those harsh Minnesota and Wisconsin winters!
+Learn more about why we use fiber reinforced concrete and dive deeper into why we specifically use macro synthetic fibers!

 Ready for the Residential Concrete Driveway Experts to Come to You?